moliver28/research-handbook/content/job-families/finance/it-compliance.md

 - Provide actionable and constructive advisement to cross-functional teams, to include driving remediation activities for high and select moderate risk Observations across several GitLab departments
 - Implement security compliance technical and process improvements
 - Mentor other IT Compliance Engineers and improve quality and quantity of the team's output
-- Design and implement major iterations on GitLab's security control framework in alignment with industry trends
+- Design and implement major iterations on GitLab's IT/security control framework in alignment with industry trends
-- Participate in IT Security and Compliance roadmap development based on customer needs
+- Participate in IT Compliance roadmap development to assist IT compliance management in planning and executing initiatives
 - Predict future industry trends and demands to position GitLab as an industry expert of IT Compliance and execute initiatives to support these trends
 - Create dynamic open-source IT security compliance programs that deliver value to our internal stakeholders
-- Build the GitLab IT Security Compliance brand through regular internal and external presentations and publications
+- Build the GitLab IT Compliance brand through regular internal and external presentations and publications
-- Design, develop, and deploy scripts to automate continuous control monitoring, administrative tasks and metric reporting for all IT security compliance programs
+- Assist in the design to automate continuous control monitoring, administrative tasks and metric reporting for all IT compliance programs
 - Successfully execute on quarterly KRs associated with OKRs

 ### Staff IT Compliance Engineer Requirements